ashok-khanna/lisp-notes/README.md

       (print person-1)

-<a id="org81250e7"></a>
+<a id="orga937237"></a>

 # Other

-<a id="org96a04d0"></a>
+<a id="org20e2e2d"></a>

 ## Reading & Writing to Files

-The `WITH-OPEN-FILE` macro is used to read and write to files and then close them.
-To read from or write to a file, you open it as a stream.
-Streams are LISP objects representing sources and/or destinations of characters.
-By default, input is read from the stream `*​standard-input​*` and output is recorded in `*​standard-output​*`.
-They are usually the same place - the top-level.

-Below is an example opening a file as *my-stream* and then reading from it.
+The `WITH-OPEN-FILE` macro is used to read and write to files.
+Below is an example of opening a file and then reading from it.
 The `NIL` in the below inhibits end of file errors.

     (with-open-file (my-stream "/Users/ashokkhanna/test.txt")
       (format t "~a~%" (read-line my-stream nil)))

-Below is an example opening a file as *my-stream* and then writing to it.
+Below is an example of opening a file and then writing to it.

     (with-open-file (my-stream "/Users/ashokkhanna/test.txt" :direction